cotes2020/jekyll-theme-chirpy/_posts/02Security/conference/CNSCon/note copy.md

 - <font color=red> Artifacts (e.g., container images) </font> present in the lifecycle pipeline require

-  - **continual automated scanning and updates** to ensure safety from <font color=blue> vulnerabilities, malware, insecure coding practices, and other malfeasance </font>.
+  - **continual automated scanning and updates** to ensure safety from <font color=LightSlateBlue> vulnerabilities, malware, insecure coding practices, and other malfeasance </font>.

   - Upon completing these checks, it is important to **cryptographically sign artifacts** to ensure integrity and enforce non-repudiation.